How far does your car go before it comes to a stop?

 Stopping distance FAQs

-How is stopping distance calculated?
+How is stopping distance defined?

 How much longer is stopping distance in the wet?

-Do tyres affect stopping distance?
+Do tyres affect stopping distances?

-What is the stopping distance at 30mph and 70mph?
+What is the stopping distance at 30 mph and 70 mph?

 How can I reduce my stopping distance?